The short version: I collect very little, store it carefully, and never sell it. The long version follows.

 If you click one of the reaction buttons on a blog post, your choice (one of: Not for me, Meh, Liked it, Loved it) is stored with the same hashed IP + post slug pair.
 Reactions are fully voluntary — if you don't click anything, nothing is stored.

 Read counts and reactions are stored in a PostgreSQL database hosted on Neon.
-Data is retained indefinitely but contains no personal information — only post slugs, IP hashes, moods, and timestamps.
+These records contain no personal information — only post slugs, IP hashes, moods, and timestamps.

 This site uses Umami Analytics — a privacy-focused, open-source analytics tool hosted on Umami Cloud.
 Umami does not use cookies, does not collect personal data, and complies with GDPR, CCPA, and PECR.
 Only anonymized, aggregated page view data is recorded — no IP addresses, no fingerprinting, no cross-site tracking.